 - 4 tablespoon vegetable oil - or schmaltz (rendered chicken fat)

-- 2 teaspoon low sodium chicken stock
+- 2 tablespoon low sodium chicken stock - or seltzer water (for fluffier matzo balls)

 - 1 teaspoon salt